yurifrl/daily-organizer-markup-language/README.md

 The Day Planner Markup Language (DPML) brings structure and clarity to your daily scheduling, transforming chaotic agendas into well-organized plans.
 DPML uses symbols to define tasks.
 For example, set `* Team Meeting | 10:00 - 11:00` for a fixed time slot, or use `- Review Emails | p2` to fit email reviews flexibly into two pomodoros.

+The core principle of DPML is that it can be used as an AI Prompt or Interpreted Markup Language

 # Format

 ```markdown